INTELLIGENT AND SUSTAINABLE PROCESS SYSTEMS LAB (ISPSL)

 Level: Graduate

 Description: This course covers the mathematical formulation of chemical engineering problems and explores how to solve them using analytical, numerical, and data-driven methods.
-The emphasis is on analytical and numerical solutions to ordinary differential equations (ODEs) and partial differential equations (PDEs) that arise in transport-reaction systems.
-Data-driven and machine learning-based approaches will only be discussed briefly.
+The emphasis is on analytical and numerical solutions of ordinary differential equations (ODEs) and partial differential equations (PDEs) arising in transport-reaction systems.
+Data-driven and machine learning-based approaches will be discussed only briefly.
 The course builds upon the student’s skills in applied mathematics, scientific computing, and chemical process analysis.
 Concepts such as transport phenomena and chemical reactions are emphasized with mathematical modeling and solution methods.
 The intimate connection of fundamental scientific principles with practical engineering problem-solving is demonstrated and experienced through class discussions, reading assignments, and homework problems.